 New Mass Translation and 'God's Long Nose'

-Part 5 in a Series on the Revised Roman Missal
+Part 5 in a series on the revised Roman Missal: Nov.
+6 issue feature.

 When Moses came down Mount Sinai with the Ten Commandments, he saw the disobedience of Israel and was so enraged that he smashed the tablets.